Last Updated on March 30, 2022 by Rei Garnet

 Yes, rabbits can eat the skins of sweet potatoes.
 But, it’s still better to not give your rabbit any sweet potatoes and their skin because sweet potatoes are known to cause stomach upset in rabbits due to the amount of starch.

 Can rabbits eat sweet potato leaves?

 Yes, fresh sweet potato leaves are not poisonous to rabbits.
-But make sure that you give them sweet potato leaves and not the normal potato leaves because it’s poisonous to rabbits.
+But make sure that you give them sweet potato leaves and not normal potato leaves, because they’re poisonous to rabbits.

 Can rabbits eat sweet potato vines?

 Yes, sweet potato vines are not poisonous to rabbits.
-But make sure that you give them sweet potato vines and not the normal potato leaves because it’s poisonous to rabbits.
+But make sure that you give them sweet potato vines and not normal potato leaves, because they’re poisonous to rabbits.

 So it’s best to avoid giving your rabbit too much or any sweet potatoes and focus on feeding your rabbit hay and veggies.

 - Can Rabbits Eat Asparagus?
 9 things you need to know.